bryan34500/Vine-quality-prediction/README.md

 Gutierrez, P. A., Perez-Ortiz, M., Sanchez-Monedero, J., Fernandez-Navarro, F., & Hervas- Martinez, C. (2015).
 Ordinal regression methods: survey and experimental study.
 IEEE Transactions on Knowledge and Data Engineering, 28 (1), 127-146.

-## Data

-The data is comprised of 2000 observations and the input variables are based on physicochemical tests

-fixedacidity
-volatileacidity
-citricacid
-residualsugar
-chlorides
-freesulfurdioxide
-totalsulfurdioxide
-density
-pH
-sulphates
-alcohol